Airport Tips & Quick Reference Guide to Zayed Abu Dhabi International Airport (AUH) - Non Official

 Transport +info

-Upon arrival at Abu Dhabi International Airport in 2024, travelers are welcomed by a comprehensive selection of modern and convenient transport options.
+Upon arrival at Zayed International Airport in Abu Dhabi in 2024, travelers are welcomed by a comprehensive selection of modern and convenient transport options designed to suit different budgets and travel styles.
+The airport is well signposted, with clear directions to taxis, buses, shuttles and car rental desks directly from the Arrivals area.

 About Abu Dhabi